 There have been some changes since the last time I tested autoplay videos.
 Animated GIFs have become popular, because they work on mobile.
 A problem is that animated GIFs can become very large.
 A video is typically a lot smaller.
 That is why Apple and Google decided to allow autoplay in their mobile browsers.
-But only if videos are muted
+But only if videos are muted.
+On iOS you also have to set the playsinline attribute, because by default videos will play fullscreen.

 To get autoplay use the following setup: